iuravic/duktig-skeleton-web-app/README.md

 ### Programatic configuration

 To attach listeners programatically, we use the event dispatcher's API defined by the [`Duktig\Core\Event\Dispatcher\EventDispatcherInterface`](https://github.com/iuravic/duktig-core/blob/master/src/Core/Event/Dispatcher/EventDispatcherInterface.php).
-The following example registers the same events and listeners as the previous example where the configuration file is used:
+The following example demonstrates registering the same two events and listeners as in [the previous example](https://github.com/iuravic/duktig-skeleton-web-app/blob/master/README.md#registration-via-the-config-file) where the configuration file was used:

 ```php
 $eventDispatcher->addListener(